Is Aaron Wise the real deal?

 “To not only compete, but to play as well as I did, with all that pressure, gave me confidence having been in that situation (with Day at Quail Hollow),” Wise said on “Morning Drive.”

 Wise was accompanied at Trinity Forest by his mother, who engaged in what Wise characterized as a joking conversation Sunday morning of just how much money Aaron would make with a win.
 It was a reminder of the short time span was between winning on Tour, at 21, and not being able the handle costs of playing on the AJGA circuit.
-Showing poise and patience with the last tee time, Wise did the smart thing and went back to sleep.
+Showing poise and patience with rain delaying the last tee time by four hours, Wise did the smart thing and went back to sleep.

 Wise didn’t come on radar until he won the 2016 NCAA Men’s DI individual title and helped lead the Ducks to the team title.